-Birds of prey centre at Duncombe Park, Helmsley, to open at Easter
+A BIRDS of prey visitor centre in the grounds of Duncombe Park, Helmsley, is expected to open at Easter.

 The last aviary was finished last month and work is now underway to complete the pathways around the centre.
 Much of the building work and creation of the footpaths was done by volunteers.

 The Centre of the Birds of Prey (ICBP), whose headquarters are in Gloucester, are behind the £350,000 project which will feature a wide range of rare breeds.
 ICBP’s head, Charlie Heap, said: “I am delighted with the amount of volunteer support we have had.”

 At its centre in Newent, Gloucestershire the ICBP has Griffon vultures, Indian tawny eagles, Steeler’s sea eagles and lesser kestrels, owls and other birds, which will all be on show at the Duncombe Park centre.

 The new Ryedale attraction will also have falconry displays each day for visitors, a hawk walk, an education area and aviaries.

 Mr Heap, a falconer and builder, expects the new centre, which will be home to about 120 birds, including Indian vultures, to attract 40,000 visitors a year.

 Mr Heap said the Helmsley centre would play a key part in the conservation of rare breeds of birds of prey, especially as the Royal Society for the Protection of Birds had said recently that it was becoming increasingly concerned about the number of such birds being shot or poisoned in North Yorkshire.